 I checked off stadium #13 on Saturday, taking in a game at Kauffman Stadium with my sister, Alex.
-We made the 11 hour drive through Friday night and were treated to traffic (took us two hours to leave Columbus!), construction, and the scariest lightning either of us have ever seen!
+We made the 11 hour drive through Friday night and were treated to traffic (took us two hours to leave Columbus!), construction, and the scariest lightning either of us has ever seen!
 Besides those minor inconveniences, the trip down I-70 is smooth and there are plenty of rest stops along the way.
-We did stop once to take a two hour nap in a hotel parking lot (safer than a truck stop or side of the road) Saturday morning before finishing the drive.
+We did stop once to take a two-hour nap in a hotel parking lot (safer than a truck stop or side of the road) Saturday morning before finishing the drive.
 Once at our hotel, Country Hearth Inn & Suites, we were lucky to check-in early and nap again before heading to Kauffman Stadium.

 Alex and I heard the tailgating at Kauffman was quite the ordeal and it didn’t disappoint, especially since it was Cinco de Mayo and the Yankees were in town!
 We parked next to the stadium for $10, but before we could join in the celebrations, I had to make a sweep around the park.
 My loop around the stadium from the Right Field Gate (where we bought our $15 Fountain Seats) was cut short at the Left Field Gate since the outfield doesn’t have walkways.
 Kauffman Stadium is very unique in its design, almost all the seating is in the infield and the outer semicircular façade is concrete, steel, and glass.
 The ballpark’s outfield is thus completely open since it lacks typical bleacher seats.
 There’s no view of the city from the infield, just a grassy hill sloping up to the highway.
 No view, no problem!
 The Water Spectacular fountains in right field and giant crown scoreboard are hard to take your eyes off of anyways.